 You’re getting married – woo hoo!!
 The ‘average’ cost of a wedding in Melbourne is now a whopping $36,000.
 But don’t let that figure dampen your excitement, there are plenty of ways to budget correctly for your wedding day without losing out.
-Here are some helpful tips that are actionable right now!
+Saving money and budgeting is a hot topic right now.
+With the extreme cost of living, it’s become less of a national pastime and more of a necessity.
+Here are some helpful tips that will help keep the budget under control and are actionable right now!

 This may seem an obvious one but more guests = more money.
+Most venues now charge somewhere in the vicinity of $170 – $300 per head so an extensive guest list will quickly add up.
 No plus ones, no great great cousins you’ve only met twice, no inviting guests because you feel obliged to.
 Only your nearest and dearest, not only will it feel more special and intimate, you will be able to get around to everyone on the day.

 Whilst there’s no doubt that designing your own invites is more time consuming, it’s also a lot more fun and are really only limited by your imagination!
 Beautiful invites can be designed through Canva or for a very small fee, have a graphic designer from Fiverr create something for you.
-Printing can be handled via Vistaprint or better still, use Paperless Post for stylish e-invites.
+Printing can be handled via Vistaprint.
+Better still, use Paperless Post for stylish and environmentally friendly e-invites.

 Purchase off the rack.
 Gowns ready to wear will save you money that a custom made one.
 Love a particular designer?
 Sign up for their newsletters and stay abreast of sales.
 Consider pre loved.
 Boutiques and online stores such as Love me Twice and Still White sell good quality pre loved and upcycled wedding gowns.